fhern077/web-app-security/docs/MITM.md

 # Man In The Middle Attacks

 ## Overview
 A man-in-the-middle attack (often abbreviated MITM) is when an attacker intercepts a request between a user and the site they're connecting to.
 If that request isn't encrypted, an attacker can read the information it contains.
-That is, if the session id is unencrypted, a man-in-the-middle can steal it
+That is, if the session id is un-encrypted, a man-in-the-middle can steal it.

+In the repo we have two versions of the server instance one using plain express on http `index.js`.
+One leveraging https in the `secured-index.js`.

 ## Folders
 [M👨ITM](../src/MITM)